Coyoacán: 19th and 20th Centuries

-Absorption into the Distrito Federal and twentieth- and twenty-first century developments
+Absorption into the Distrito Federal and 20th and 21st century developments

 The area was officially designated the Mexico City borough of Coyoacán in 1928.
 By the mid 20th century, the urban sprawl of Mexico City began to envelop the borough, much as it was doing to other former villages and municipalities in the Federal District such as Tacuba, Tacubaya, Mixcoac and others.
 The rural economy gave way as fields and orchards were built over, as well as the remaining lake and conifer forests.
 This has deforested the area and depleted the soil leaving very little wildlife.
 There have been efforts to cultivate human-planted forests, mostly of eucalyptus and other trees in areas such as Zacatépetl, which had been completely deforested.

 This integration into the city proper has brought with it big city problems.
 The first is that redevelopment will take over areas which still maintain some of their rural or village feel, which has happened in other formerly independent communities.
 In 2008, neighborhood groups worked against the construction of new apartment complexes in the borough in order to halt further urbanization.
 The area's popularity, both as a place to live and as a place to visit on weekends, along with its narrow winding streets has caused it to have some of the worst traffic problems in the city, with traffic jams and parking problems.
 In spite of the fact that there are six parking garages in the historic center, drivers in the area still jockey for spaces on the street.
 The six public garages are always full.
 This makes for big business for establishments which offer valet parking and for franeleros.
 Franeleros are people who illegally take over public street parking and charge for it.
 The franeleros charge to "take care of vehicle" but also threaten to damage those who refuse to pay.
 There are an estimated 250 franeleros working the borough, and in 2010, the city government proposed regulating them instead of eliminating them, which the residents of Coyoacán and neighboring San Angel have strongly rejected.
 One last issue is the proliferation of unauthorized street vendors and tianguis markets.